zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/README.md

 each loop are pipelined.

-Later version will provide dataflow processing.
+Another version will provide [dataflow processing]((https://github.com/zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/tree/master/HLS_Implementation_dataflow)).

 Detailed comments can be found in the source code.